vega/svelte-vega/CONTRIBUTING.md

 ### File organization

-[lerna](https://github.com/lerna/lerna/) is used to manage versions and dependencies between packages in this monorepo.
+We use [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to manage versions and dependencies between packages in this monorepo.

 ```
 svelte-vega/
-  lerna.json
   package.json
   ...
   packages/